-- This interactive checklist from Independent Traveler allows you to customize and print a packing list for your destination. - Rick Steves' Europe offers a Packing List for Europe. - Changes in Latitude, a travel store in Boulder, provides a detailed checklist. - Journeywoman provides country-specific clothing suggestions for women. - Refer to the CDC's Healthy Travel Packing List for a list of health-related items to consider packing for your trip.
+- This interactive checklist from Independent Traveler allows you to customize and print a packing list for your destination. - Rick Steves' Europe offers a Packing List for Europe. - Journeywoman provides country-specific clothing suggestions for women. - Refer to the CDC's Healthy Travel Packing List for a list of health-related items to consider packing for your trip.
 Talk to your doctor about which items are most important for your specific location(s) (insect repellant, diarrhea medication, etc.).